 At the very edge of Richmond city limits to the North, Bellevue offers the feel of suburban living with the convenience of city amenities.
 Houses are more modest but well-appointed here, and neighbors know each other’s names and phone numbers by heart.
 A good mix of young families, retirees and singles of all ages.
-Mostly well-educated and upper-middle-class, there is a fair number of artists and craftsmen mixed in so there is always turnover and plenty of available apartments for rent.
+Mostly well-educated and upper-middle-class, there is a fair number of artists and craftsmen mixed in so there is always turnover and plenty of available condos and apartments for rent.

 Just across the James River in Southside is Woodland Heights, just five minutes from the heart of downtown.
 From its beginning as a trolley car neighborhood in the early 1900s, Woodland Heights is today a vibrant community that falls somewhere between urban and suburban.
 Here you’ll find Richmond diversity at its best in a neighborhood with a decidedly artsy flair and high ceiling apartments for rent.